Fruitvale Bridge: Road bridge

 The road bridge is officially named the Miller-Sweeney Bridge at Fruitvale Avenue.
 It has no overhead steel structure like the other road bridges between Alameda and Oakland (the High Street Bridge and the Park Street Bridge) so tall vehicles should use the Miller-Sweeney Bridge.
 Miller-Sweeney opens approximately 1,600 times per year to accommodate marine traffic.

 History

 A railroad-only swing truss bridge at this location initially opened in 1894.
 It was regraded to accommodate road traffic, and the train tracks were removed in 1951 with the completion of the dedicated vertical-lift rail bridge.
 The present Miller-Sweeney Bridge was completed in 1973 by the US Army Corps of Engineers and turned over to Alameda County in 1975.
-Miller-Sweeney won a prize bridge award for movable spans from the American Institute of Steel Construction in 1974.
+Miller-Sweeney won a Most Beautiful Bridges Award for movable spans from the American Institute of Steel Construction in 1974.

 The Miller-Sweeney Bridge was damaged in the 1989 Loma Prieta earthquake and was damaged again in 1991 when a fully loaded barge hit the span.